 sedentaria is found in central Canada (Hudson Bay).

 Breeding is often colonial with colonies on small islands.
 Arrival of Fox (in Europe: Vulpes vulpes) can lead to decimation or eradication of such breeding colonies.
+About 8% of the eggs laid in 16% of the clutches in high density colonies in Svalbard were from other females.
+This is an example of intraspecific brood parasitism.
 The nest is built close to the sea and is lined with eiderdown, plucked from the female's breast.